Synonym(s)

 DefinitionThis section has been translated automatically.

-Especially in the Anglo-American literature differently defined term for an endogenous or exogenous, solitary or multiple, localized, disseminated or universal (diffuse), caused by differently colored, endogenous or exogenous pigments(not melanin pig ments), not fading color change of the skin (coloration), the mucous membranes, the hair, the nails (see below chromonychia) and possibly the teeth.
+Especially in the Anglo-American literature differently defined term for an endogenously or exogenously caused, solitary or multiple, localized, disseminated or universal (diffuse), by differently colored, endogenous or exogenous pigments(not melanin pig ments) caused color change of the skin (coloration), the mucous membranes, the hair, the nails (see below Chromonychia) and possibly the teeth.

 ClassificationThis section has been translated automatically.